Cancer Myth: Mobile phones and cancer

 A review by the World Health Organization on the effects of RF fields from base stations showed no increase in the incidence of cancer in both animals and humans.11

-Although there remains some uncertainty, current scientific evidence indicates that a link between mobile phone use or base stations and cancer is unlikely.
-Research to date has not been able to examine the long-term effects of mobile phone use, as mobile technology is relatively new.
-The possibility of adverse effects arising from this technology cannot be ruled out, but is looking less likely as the research accumulates.
+Mobile phones are in widespread use and so it is important to continue to investigate and monitor any potential public health impact.
+Although there remains some uncertainty, current scientific evidence indicates that a link between typical mobile phone use or mobile base stations and cancer is unlikely.
+There is inconsistent evidence to suggest that very heavy users of mobile phones may have a slightly increased risk of cancer.
+Research to date has not been able to examine the long-term effects of mobile phone use, but this is now an active area of research.

 3. Group, T.I.S., Brain tumour risk in relation to mobile telephone use: results of the INTERPHONE international case-control study.
 International Journal of Epidemiology, 2010.
 39(3): p.
 675-694.